JoshuaStorm/meetable/README.md

 A lightweight, no-fuss meeting scheduler.
 Calendar importing saves you the work of cross referencing your calendar with everyone elses, or inputting it by hand.

+## May 13, 2017 (Casey)
+- identified and fixed issue where on outgoing meetings we weren't displaying any of the participants, turns out we used the wrong name for the handlebars function

 ## May 11, 2017 (David)
 - Disabled keyboard input on datepickers to prevent malicious users from abusing vulnerabilities
 - Format dates and date ranges more nicely using Moment.js and Twix packages